backand/docs/docs/apidocs/security/index.md

 ## Link your app's users with Backand's registered users
 [Backand](https://www.backand.com) maintains an internal registered users object which is used to manage your app's security.
-However, most apps will have their own "users" object, which is used when implementing the app's business logic.
+However, most apps will have their own 'users' object, which is used when implementing the app's business logic.
 Recognizing this, we have created automatic and custom trigger actions that can be used to synchronize the two objects.
 If you have an object in your system named 'users', and if that object has the fields 'email', 'firstName', and 'lastName', then every user that is registered with [Backand](https://www.backand.com) for your app will automatically have an entry created in your custom 'users' object.
 This takes place no matter how the user is added - both the sign-up API and the [Backand](https://www.backand.com) dashboard will create an automated user record!
 Additionally, every time you add a user instance to your users object, a new user is created in Backand's internal registered users object.
 This new user will be given a randomized password, which can then be provided to the user for access to your application.

 Below we'll look more in-depth at how this process is managed.
-Additionally, we'll explore what happens when the users object has an unexpected name (i.e. something other than "users"), or if the fields of the users object are named differently.
+Additionally, we'll explore what happens when the users object has an unexpected name (i.e. something other than 'users'), or if the fields of the users object are named differently.

 There are 3 sync actions located in Configuration -> Security & Auth that are triggered by Backand user registration: